What are the changes in Google ranking factors this year?

 - The individual quality score of an incoming link

-- The quantity of backlinks to the website
+- The number of backlinks to the website

 Relevant Anchor Text